Yet more dodgy garages…

 The mechanic also spotted that the accessory belt was ‘shiny and should not be’.
 So I also got a new belt from EK in Barrow and guess what?
 It’s shiny in the exact same way the existing one is.
 Hmmm.

-The main thing was the coolant was drained (right onto the tarmac of the car park) and the system flushed and that was what I’d gone for.
-However I’d not go back to that garage again, they’re unprofessional and I think they deliberately damaged the hose.
-I got it replaced in Wales and you can clearly see it’s not melted, it’s been cut.
-Besides, there is nothing at all that could possibly melt it.
+The main thing was the coolant was drained (right onto the tarmac of the car park) although they didn’t flush it and that was what I’d gone for.
+I’d not go back to that garage again, they’re unprofessional and their charge for dumping the coolant and putting new stuff in was over £70.
 Also I don’t think I needed a new accessory belt at all.
 I think they’re simply touting for work.

 Next stop the Midlands at Best Turbos.
 The point here was to get the turbo assessed by specialists to eliminate it as a problem.
 They did their diagnostic and after a few hours determined that the turbo was absolutely fine but the EGR needed blanking as they felt that was causing a problem.
 He’d used a 2p piece to blank it off and so the clip could not fit properly around the pipes. *Sigh* Are there ANY professional garages at all!?